NFSS10/csgo-server/README.md

 A simple application to setup and run a Counter-Strike: Global Offensive dedicated server.

+### ℹ️: This project is no longer maintained.
+For new updates (support for CS2) follow this new project: https://github.com/NFSS10/steam-dedicated-server

 ## Setup

 Make sure you have the correct PORTS open or you can't connect to the server.
 More information: https://developer.valvesoftware.com/wiki/Source_Dedicated_Server